-Home Sharing is an umbrella term for all types of Host Family arrangements such as “Home Sharing” or “Home Sharing Short Breaks”, “Family Based Respite” or “Break Away”.
+Home Sharing is an inclusive, community based service provision that provides short breaks or fulltime support to people with intellectual disabilities.
+Home Sharing is an umbrella term used to describe all types of arrangements such as “Home Sharing Short Breaks”, “Family Based Respite” or “Break Away”.
 It also includes Contract Families and Shared Living.

-People availing of home sharing support range in age from 4 to 70+ years of age.
+People availing of Home Sharing support range in age from 4 to 70+ years of age.
 As well as having an intellectual disability some individuals have complex needs that include epilepsy, behaviour that challenges, physical disabilities and medical conditions.
 Each person’s needs are different and breaks can be altered to suit the individual and the family’s needs.

-“Building the capacity of Home Sharing Families and giving greater control and choice to natural families will enable service providers to deliver services in ways that respond to the changing needs of individuals and families”
+“Building the capacity of Home Sharing families and giving greater control and choice to natural families will enable service providers to deliver services in ways that respond to the changing needs of individuals and families”